Skip to content

 Lorgues (village setting), Var

 Château les Crostes occupies 200 hectares of working vineyard in the Var, and the scale of the estate creates the kind of unfenced, boundary-free environment where bohemian celebrations thrive.
 Olive groves, a lily-covered lake, and vine rows that stretch across the Provençal hills provide ceremony and reception backdrops that feel wild and unstructured, even within a private estate.
 The property produces its own rosé wines, tying the celebration to the land in a way that resonates with couples who value authenticity over polish.
-With no curfew and full exclusive use for up to 28 guests, the celebration moves at its own organic pace from garden to fireside.
+With no curfew and full private hire for celebrations of up to 150 guests, the day moves at its own organic pace from garden to fireside.

-The 12 bedrooms sleep 28, making this an intimate venue where every guest stays on-site and the weekend takes on a communal, house-party quality.
+The 12 bedrooms sleep 28 on-site, so a close inner circle stays within the estate and the weekend takes on a communal, house-party quality.
 The hot tub, tennis court, pétanque pitch, library, and games room give the days between events a relaxed rhythm, and the estate's eco-friendly practices and pet-friendly policy align with the conscious, free-spirited values that define a bohemian wedding.
 External caterers are welcome, opening the door to grazing-style feasts and local Provençal produce served beneath the olive trees.

 Why We Love It